4 Smoothies to Control Your Cholesterol Levels

 2. Apple, spinach and parsley smoothie

 Both spinach and parsley are vegetables that contain nutrients that work to control your cholesterol levels.
 Plus, they’re rich in fiber, antioxidants, and unsaturated fats.
-Thus, they’re great to add to your diet and to prevent any health risks.
+Thus, they’re great to add to your diet to help prevent any health risks.

 - 1 apple